 - Weight Test.
 Involves weighing the coin on a scale that is sensitive to tenths of a gram.

 - Chemical Test.
 Also known as an “acid test”.
 This tests the metal content and is destructive of the coin.

 - Sound Test.
 Sometimes called a “ring test”.
 Gold and silver coins that have been struck will exhibit a bell like ring when struck by another object.

 - Specific Gravity Test.
 This is a complicated test that requires preparation and analysis.
 It involves simple calculations of the coins weight in open air and suspended in water.

 - Fire Assay Test.
 This involves melting down the coin to render the base metal.

-- Submit the coin for authentication (link to AR Authentication Page).
+- Submit the coin for authentication.